mattpieterse/SimplePong/README.md

 **Compete in a head-on competition against yourself or your friends in this two-dimensional, local multiplayer implementation of paddle pong!
 Who will be the last one standing?**

 As a relatively novice Java programmer in his first year studying Computer & Information Sciences at University, this project stands out as a significant milestone, straying from the prescribed syllabus into the vast world of continuous self-studies.
+I wanted a break from the usual development of mundane desktop apllications, and decided to learn how to create dynamic and lightweight graphical minigames.

+The graphical user interface (GUI) is hosted within a JFrame and JPanel from the native Swing libraries, with the game elements being drawn onto the JPanel using Graphics(2D) methods.
+The game elements are updated by event listeners that are bound to keyboard inputs – see table below for controls.
+Collisions are detected by using crude co-ordinate based colliders, and similarly, the movement also inherets this co-ordinate based system.

 <p align="right">(<a href="#start">Top</a>)</p>